 - From our CCTV systems for the prevention and detection of crime or to detect damage/vandalism to our properties and to ensure the safety and security of our staff and customers;

 - From monitoring conditions in the property using sensors and software that may be provided by a third party.
 For example, measuring thermal comfort levels over time. – need to have the data sharing agreements.

 From matching and updating mobile telephone numbers with Reid Group, which allows us to contact customers with rent arrears in order to prevent escalation to legal action.

 We only collect and process personal data about you where we have the lawful basis to do so.
 The majority of personal data we hold and processes for you is based on:

-- The operation of your Tenancy Agreement or (where applicable) you Support Plan.
-For example we share some of your personal data with maintenance contractors or support agencies; or
+- The operation of your Tenancy Agreement or (where applicable) your Support Plan.
+For example, we share some of your personal data with maintenance contractors or support agencies; or

 - In pursuance of our “legitimate interests”, provided that such processing does not outweigh your rights and freedoms.
 For example, we collect and process your National Insurance number for the purposes of housing fraud detection and prevention.
 We also pass on certain personal details to Experian in order to track former customers who owe us rent or service charges and we have not been able to contact them.

-- Based on your consent, which is in a limited number of occasions and in such cases we expressly ask you to give us your consent in writing.
-Where we have given your consent, you have the right to withdraw it later.
+- Based on your consent, which is in a limited number of occasions.
+In such cases we expressly ask you to give us your consent in writing.
+Where you have given your consent, you have the right to withdraw it later.
 We will let you know how to do this at the time we gather your consent.